GummyHat/ParallelizedSobel/README.md

 Sobel.c contains all MPI code and the main function.
-Sobel.cu contains Cuda implementation.
-Pixel.h contains 2 datatypes that are used in both Sobel.c and Sobel.cu
+Sobel.cu contains Cuda implementation. pixel.h contains 2 datatypes that are used in both Sobel.c and Sobel.cu

 There is a Makefile included that will compile all 3 of these files into a simple binary.

-There are also 4 sbatch scripts that cummulatively test strong and weak scaling using the BlackMarble 2016 photograph.
+There are also 4 sbatch scripts that cumulatively test strong and weak scaling using the BlackMarble 2016 photograph.

 The photograph used for testing can be found here: https://svs.gsfc.nasa.gov/30876